jakob-stoeck/jakobstoeck.de/_posts/2023-01-15-download-and-query-all-domains-of-the-world-wide-web.md

 #### There are so many TLDs!

 A bit less than 2,000 TLDs, with even local variants like `.vermögensberater` (financial advisor).
-You can lookup the history and raison d’etre of each TLD on https://icannwiki.org/.
+You can lookup the history and raison d'être of each TLD on <https://icannwiki.org/>.

 #### The first domain was `.no`